CleverCloud/documentation/content/doc/administrate/tcp-redirections.md

 ### With the console

 From your console, select your application.
-In the secondary menu, go to `TCP redirections`.
+In the secondary menu, go to **TCP redirections**.
-From there, you can create a `default` or `cleverapps` TCP redirection (see above for namespaces)
+From there, you can create a `default` or `cleverapps` TCP redirection ( see [namespaces doc](#what-is-a-namespace?))

 The creation is instantaneous.
-The assigned port to the application can be seen on this page.
+Find the application assigned port on this page.

 ![Redirection console](/images/doc/TCP_redirection_console.png)